move-zig/react-use-count-up/README.md

 # react-use-count-up

-A React hook for animating a number counting up
+A React hook with Typescript typings for animating a number counting up

 ## Installation